firogh/notes/philosophy/philosophy.md

 ---

 I am aware of that we need some principles and methods to understand this world.
 The following thoughts try to help people to make a good life.
-They are out of my past life.
+They all come from my past life.
+Our minds is always fickle, unstable, vacillating.
+Sometimes the important side  is that our minds is partial, biased, unreliable.
+We cannot rely on it.
+But we have feelings, sensations, desires.
+Minds's target is not real compared to feeling.
+We are living in feelings.
+Some of them are the cornerstone.
+Not the target in minds!
+Achive target feelings by exchanging curretn feelings through Feynman's method.

 # The architect
 An idea is likes a seed; once planted in a person's mind, it's growth is determined by how well it is nourished.
 Without lasting relevance it might wither and die or become ousted by other ideas that occupy a larger space in the mindspace of the host.
 Some ideas though, once planted, strike roots and grow from a captivating notion into a fundamental ideology that overshadows and influences every thought that blossoms in it's wake." -- Homo Ludens or: Kojima's Evolution of Mankind (Death Stranding), RagnarRox